 How the Retrograde Curse was reverse-engineered (and rather spectacularly, too)

 FictionWriting

 Note: this story was originally published on 11 September 2023, on my Substack newsletter, The Traveller’s Literary Supplicant.
+Click the link below to read the full story as a paid TLS subscriber.

+How the Retrograde Curse was reverse-engineered (and rather spectacularly, too)